isomerpages/moe-fuhuapri/_general-information/School Administration/Admission.md

 If your child is granted LOA, they will remain as a registered student of the school.
 They can then be re-admitted to the school directly after returning to Singapore.

-The school will provide support in the following areas to ease your child's return: ([fhps@moe.edu.sg](mailto:fhps@moe.edu.sg)).
-Download form [here](https://fuhuapri.moe.edu.sg/qql/slot/u1029/Resources%20for%20Parents/2022%20P1%20Parents/Waiting%20List%20template%202022.docx).
+The school will provide support in the following areas to ease your child's return: